-If you have any questions regarding this process or want to share your tips and tricks you can contact us at [email protected].
+If you have any questions or would like to share your insights, feel free to reach out to us at [email protected].

-Each company is assigned a CIK number that is associated with each report filed by the company.
-To find a company's CIK number (Central Index Key), we use the CIK Lookup tool provided by the SEC.
-For example, by searching for Punch Card Capital we can find that the company's CIK number is 0001631664.
+The United States Securities and Exchange Commission (SEC) mandates institutional investors to file a 13F report every quarter if their holdings in securities from the official list of 13F securities exceed 100 million USD.
+Companies are assigned a CIK (Central Index Key) number, which is associated with each report they file.
+To locate a company's CIK number, we utilize the CIK Lookup tool provided by the SEC.
+For instance, by searching for Punch Card Capital, we can find that the company's CIK number is 0001631664.

-Next, we use the CIK number to look up all reports that have been filed by Punch Card Capital.
-We perform the search by opening the Fast Search page in our browser.
-Type in the CIK number, for example, 0001631664 and click Search.
+Using the CIK number, we can search for all reports filed by Punch Card Capital.
+We conduct this search by accessing the Fast Search page on our browser.
+Enter the CIK number, such as 0001631664, and click Search.

-The search results include reports that we are not interested in.
-To get a list of just the 13F reports, specify 13F-HR in the Report Type field and click the Search button again.
-The search results now list all 13F reports that Punch Card Capital has reported to the SEC.
+The results may include reports that are irrelevant to us.
+To obtain a list of solely 13F reports, input 13F-HR in the Report Type field and click the Search button again.
+The search results will now display all 13F reports that Punch Card Capital has submitted to the SEC.

-To make it easier to fetch the reports we can to output the search results in XML format.
-This format can be parsed programmatically.
-Click on the RSS Feed link to get the list of 13F reports as an XML document.
+To simplify report retrieval, we can output the search results in XML format, which can be parsed programmatically.
+Click on the RSS Feed link to obtain the list of 13F reports as an XML document.

-Next, we need to find the ID and URL of each 13F report.
-These are enclosed by an XML element named entry:
+We then need to identify the ID and URL of each 13F report, which are enclosed by an XML element named entry:

 <entry> <accession-number>0001398344-14-005931</accession-number> <filing-href>http://www.sec.gov/Archives/edgar/data/1419050/000139834414005931/0001398344-14-005931-index.htm</filing-href> </entry>

-In this example, the 13F report's accession number is 0001398344-14-005931.
-This number is the unique identifier for Punch Card Capital's 13F report for the third quarter of 2014.
-The contents of the 13F report can be viewed by accessing the URL listed in the "filing-href" element:
+In this example, the 13F report's accession number is 0001398344-14-005931, which serves as the unique identifier for Punch Card Capital's 13F report for the third quarter of 2014.
+The 13F report's contents can be viewed by accessing the URL listed in the "filing-href" element:

 - The primary document contains information about the report and filer